 There is a hasty feeling to this book, the sense of someone fretfully and fitfully sitting in a room for a few nights, hashing it out.
 Later in the book, Kaur exhibits some self-awareness on this front, writing “your rushing is/ suffocating the masterpieces.”
 Many of the poems do feel rushed.
 The old themes could have been let go, or given more time to mature.
 The new themes perhaps needed more time to develop.
 There’s a “work in progress” feel to this book, but perhaps that is its charm.

 And perhaps, as a “young adult” book of poetry, there is an appeal to something written more for commiseration than introspection.
-And yet, I can’t help but feel that there’s a hole here and that there is as much an audience for commiseration as there is for introspection.
 As a teenager I read Arthur Rimbaud and Mary Karr, and I relished in their depths, in their ability to be indirect at times, in their ability to push the language to its limits.
 Pushing the language to its limits is not Kaur’s project.

 Kaur’s Home Body is more self-help than poetry, and perhaps that’s okay.
 There’s a list poem “of things to heal your mood.”
 We are, after all, living in the midst of a global pandemic that has killed 250,000 people.
 We are all feeling a little isolated and a little beside ourselves, and maybe not always in the mood for Keats, or John Donne.
 And while I might not be in the mood for Donne’s “Criterion Collection” of “Batter my heart, three personed God,” I do have the space for the “Netflix and Chill” of Kaur’s “i want something to/hold me by the neck/split me down the middle/and make me feel alive again.”
 We’re all feeling a little (okay, a lot) isolated, and beside ourselves.
 A “list of things to heal your mood” is not a bad addition to the verbal landscape.